About the agreement on an IEA program treaty

 - the purchase of up to 400 kilotonnes of oil tickets in each of the financial years 2018-19 and 2019-20, to enable Australia to contribute to an IEA collective action.
 Tickets are used by some IEA members to supplement in-country stocks to meet their stockholding obligation, and can be used to contribute towards collective action in the event of an oil supply disruption

 - a commitment to develop a long-term strategy to return to full compliance with the 90 day stockholding obligation by 2026.
 This strategy is under development

 In August 2017.
 Parliament passed the Petroleum and Other Fuels Reporting Act 2017 to establish a mandatory reporting obligation to improve the quality and accuracy of Australia’s petroleum statistics.
 The reporting obligation commenced on 1 January 2018.

-The Petroleum and Other Fuels Reporting Rules 2017 came into effect in November 2017.
+The Petroleum and Other Fuels Reporting Rules 2017 (Rules) came into effect in November 2017.
 The Rules set out that the reporting obligation applies to businesses producing, processing, wholesaling and storing significant volumes of petroleum, petroleum‑based products and alternative fuels such as biofuel.

 Further information on the reporting obligation and statistics is available at the Australian Petroleum Statistics page.

 If you have any questions on mandatory reporting or the resulting statistics, please email petroleum.statistics [at] environment.gov.au

 Oil stock ticketing